feniljain/knowledge-base/programming/README.md

 - Long Live Software Easter Eggs!: https://queue.acm.org/detail.cfm?id=3534857
 - The Grug Brained Developer.
 A layman's guide to thinking like the self-aware smol brained: https://grugbrain.dev/
 - How to Make Your Code Reviewer Fall in Love with You: https://mtlynch.io/code-review-love/
+- Explain quantam computer's shor algo which can be used to break RSA: https://scottaaronson.blog/?p=208
+- The many flavors of hashing: https://notes.volution.ro/v1/2022/07/notes/1290a79c/
+- The quick and practical "MSI" hash table: https://nullprogram.com/blog/2022/08/08/
+- How to Ask for Programming Help: https://codingkilledthecat.wordpress.com/2012/06/26/how-to-ask-for-programming-help/
+- Software Engineering Research Questions: https://neverworkintheory.org/2022/08/30/software-engineering-research-questions.html

 ### Tutorials: